JohnElysian/evejs/README.md

 this repo wont be updated -- or supported!
-However, it is working for what it is! you can fight rats, mine, time dilation, try out all the ships, explore the universe :)
+However, it is working for what it is! you can fight rats, mine, time dilation, full market, try out all the ships, explore the universe :)

 thank you to Icey, deer_hunter & myself for this project existing today :)